 From Dr. Seuss to Truman Capote:

 Bennett Cerf didn’t just build Random House.
-He shaped American literary culture, championing writers from Dr. Seuss to Truman Capote , William Faulkner to Ayn Rand, turning a scrappy upstart into one of the world’s most storied publishing houses.
+He shaped American literary culture, championing writers from Dr. Seuss to Truman Capote, William Faulkner to Ayn Rand, turning a scrappy upstart into one of the world’s most storied publishing houses.

-Author Gayle Feldman has brought Cerf's remarkable life and legacy to the page in Nothing Random, Bennett Cerf and the Publishing House He Built, a biography as compelling as Cerf himself.
+Nothing Random, Bennett Cerf and the Publishing House He Built, a biography as compelling as Cerf himself.

-Wednesday March 18, for a fascinating luncheon with Feldman in conversation with
+Join us on Wednesday March 18, for a fascinating luncheon with Feldman in conversation with Kai Bird, Pulitzer Prize-winning author of American Prometheus, the biography of J. Robert Oppenheimer.

 - Note: Luncheon events are a perk open exclusively to Siluran members and their guests.